 Just about everyone has fond memories of playing and building cool things with LEGO at some point in their lives.
 Likewise, most of us have, at some point, built something from IKEA.

 Ever noticed how the process feels surprisingly similar?
-Well, someone involved in making this brand partnership happen sure must have, because in 2020, IKEA launched their new BYGGLEK collection in partnership with LEGO.
+Well, someone involved in making this brand partnership happen must have, because in 2020, IKEA launched their new BYGGLEK collection in partnership with LEGO.

-Aimed squarely at parents and kids, this new collection introduced a new range of storage boxes with LEGO studs on the lids, alongside a new exclusive LEGO set.
+Aimed squarely at parents and kids, this new collection introduced a range of storage boxes with LEGO studs on the lids, alongside a new exclusive LEGO set.